openbmc/webui-vue/README.md

 ## Should I switch to webui-vue from phosphor-webui?

-That is up to you.
-Several companies have switched.
+It is recommended you switch from phosphor-webui if you haven't already.

 - [Commit moving several systems to webui-vue](https://github.com/openbmc/openbmc/commit/4a3fa4d6d865b46ba54f2652c82f58a406455ebc)
 - [Discussion about webui-vue being the standard](https://lists.ozlabs.org/pipermail/openbmc/2020-September/023160.html)

-webui-vue although still missing a few features that were in phosphor-webui, as mentioned above, has the following additional features:
+webui-vue has the following additional features:

 - Ability to easily theme to meet brand guidelines
 - Accessibility